Teaching Artist Statement:

-(intended for audiences of girls, women, trans* and gender non-binary folks)
+(intended for audiences of girls, women, trans and gender non-conforming folks)

 My teaching philosophy is influenced, informed and inspired by Lincoln Center Education Teaching Artist Development Labs, the Suzuki Method (string education), the Dalcroze Method (a eurythmic approach centered around movement and the body) and the international Girls Rock Camp Alliance.

 Catalyzed by contemporary protests of the National Anthem, my Identity, Power and Music students chose to write their own verse to the Star-Spangled Banner and re-arrange the piece for their orchestra as a way to make room for and represent their stories as youth of color growing up in America.